 *If Wheat Streak Mosaic Virus is suspected, please submit at least four symptomatic tillers for ELISA testing.

-At this time, we accept payments only in the form of checks.
-Please make checks payable to MSU-Schutter Diagnostic Lab.
+We accept payments in the form of credit cards and checks.
+Make checks payable to MSU-Schutter Diagnostic Lab.